sduranber-chwy/oos_lost_sales/README.md

 Also check for Snowflake access, as it is used in part of this project.

 #### Install Dependencies
-Install the following modules before setting up the connections.
-They are included in the requirements text file.
+Install the modules included in the requirements text file before setting up the connections..

 ## 2. Description of Folders
 - summary_results: It contains all the outputs, including images, word documents, and summaries of the model resuls